 Article ID: 2535789 - View products that this article applies to.

-When you try to set up Active Directory Federation Services (AD FS) in a "firewall-published" configuration, Internet-based client computers can't authenticate by using a federated user account.
-However, a client computer that resides on the on-premises network can successfully authenticate to Office 365 resources by using a federated user account.
+When you try to set up Active Directory Federation Services (AD FS) in a "firewall-published" configuration, non-browser clients can't authenticate by using a federated user account.
+However, a client computer that resides on the on-premises network can successfully authenticate to a Microsoft cloud service such as Office 365, Microsoft Azure, or Windows Intune by using a federated user account.

 The firewall-published configuration uses a firewall device, such as Microsoft Threat Management Gateway (TMG), to reverse proxy the AD FS Federation Service directly to the Internet.
-For more information about how to configure AD FS in a firewall-published configuration, click the following article number to view the Microsoft Knowledge Base article:
+For more information about how to configure AD FS in a firewall-published configuration, see the following Microsoft Knowledge Base article:

-2510193Additionally, when the Internet-based client computer tries to authenticate to the on-premises AD FS Federation service endpoint name, such as https://sts.contoso.com/adfs/ls/, one or more of the following issues occurs:
+2510193Additionally, when the non-browser client tries to authenticate to the on-premises AD FS Federation service endpoint name, such as https://sts.contoso.com/adfs/ls/, one or more of the following issues occurs: